ietimfon/Advertising-Sales-Prediction/README.md

 ### 📝 Conclusion
 - TV advertising has the highest impact on sales
 - Newspaper ads contribute the least and could be optimized for cost efficiency
-- Polynomial Regression outperforms Random Forest Regressor
+- Polynomial Regression slightly outperforms Random Forest Regressor for this dataset.